TUW-GEO/pytesmo/docs/introduction.rst

 * easily read data from the `Supported Datasets`_
 * anomaly calculation based on climatology or using a moving window see :mod:`pytesmo.time_series.anomaly`
 * easy temporal matching of time series see :mod:`pytesmo.temporal_matching`
-* multiple methods for scaling between different observation domains (CDF matching, linear regreesion, min-max matching) see :mod:`pytesmo.scaling`
+* multiple methods for scaling between different observation domains (CDF matching, linear regression, min-max matching) see :mod:`pytesmo.scaling`
 * calculate standard metrics like correlation coefficients, RMSD, bias, as well as more complex ones like triple collocation or MSE as a decomposition of the RMSD see :mod:`pytesmo.metrics`